Description

 Daniel had a vision of God's throne which he describes in Daniel 7:9, "While I was watching, thrones were set up, and the Ancient of Days took his seat.
 His attire was white like snow; the hair of his head was like lamb’s wool.
 His throne was ablaze with fire and its wheels were all aflame".

-Here in Revelation, the white throne fits with the white of God's clothing and hair, although Daniel's vision fits within an end-of-tribulation context.
+Here in Revelation, although Daniel's vision fits within an end-of-tribulation context, not an end-of-millennium one, still the white throne fits with the white of God's clothing and hair in Daniel's vision.

 Verse 12 says, "And I saw the dead, the great and the small, standing before the throne.
 Then books were opened, and another book was opened – the book of life.
 So the dead were judged by what was written in the books, according to their deeds".